linode/docs/docs/guides/applications/configuration-management/terraform/create-a-multicloud-infrastructure-using-terraform/index.md

 Apply complete!
 Resources: 2 added, 0 changed, 1 destroyed.
     {{< /output >}}

-5. Visit the [Linode Cloud Manager](https://cloud.linode.com/linodes), and the AWS dashboard to verify the updates were implemented correctly.
+1. Visit the [Linode Cloud Manager](https://cloud.linode.com/linodes), and the AWS dashboard to verify the updates were implemented correctly.

 ## Destroy the Terraform Configuration

-Terraform includes a `destroy` command to completely delete a network when it is no longer required.
+Terraform includes a `destroy` command to completely delete your infrastructure's resources when they are no longer required.

 1. Run the `plan` command with the `-destroy` flag to verify the list of resources that are scheduled for deletion.